KaiNorberg/PatchworkOS/README.md

 PatchworkOS instead allows the creation of processes in a suspended state, allowing the parent process to modify the child process before it starts executing.

-As an example, lets say we wish to create a child such that its stdio is redirected to some file descriptors in the parent and create a environment variable `MY_VAR=my_value`.
+As an example, let's say we wish to create a child such that its stdio is redirected to some file descriptors in the parent and create an environment variable `MY_VAR=my_value`.

-First, we pretend we have some set of file descriptors and spawn the new process in a suspended state using the `SPAWN_SUSPENDED` flag
+First, let's pretend we have some set of file descriptors and spawn the new process in a suspended state using the `SPAWN_SUSPENDED` flag

 ```c
 fd_t stdin = ...;